Digital Caregiver Support Programs

 For example, caregiver education and support videos hosted on the company Intranet give caregiving employees access to immediate help.
 An initial confidential employee survey can identify specific areas of interest.
 Presentations may be created for on-site events that include employee involvement.
 The performances are videotaped, licensed, and placed on the company’s Intranet.
 Videos can also be created off-site for the same purpose.

 Internal tracking identifies the number of video views, the length of the video watched, and other measurement components.
-These statistics and employee surveys result in identifying future subjects and programs for digital caregiving support programs.
+These statistics and employee surveys identify future subjects and programs for digital caregiving support programs.

-Other digital caregiver support programs include online recorded or live webinars featuring question and answer sessions.
-Podcasts may also be developed based on subject matter requests.
-Other programs may be designed, like lunch and learn webinars, where working employee caregivers come together for support and to be with other caregivers who understand their life circumstances.
+Other programs may be designed, like lunch and learn webinars, where working employee caregivers come together to support and be with other caregivers who understand their life circumstances.

 Digital Caregiver Support Programs Are the Path Forward to Create Caring Companies